Studio Art Majors

 - 3 elective credits (arts or arth)

-arts 2610 is required for entry into all upper level studio courses (note that students should not take both courses). arth 2471 is required for the major and should be taken in the fall term of the third year.
+arts 2610 is required for entry into all upper level studio courses (note that students should not take both courses). arth 2471 is required for the major.
 Painting, Printmaking, and Sculpture courses require arts 2620 (Drawing II) or figure drawing as a prerequisite to all classes.

 The minimum requirements for a concentration are the 2000 level intro courses in the chosen concentration area along with one 3000 level and one 4000 level course in that same area.
 The 4000 level course will be taken in the spring of the Fourth year during which the student will develop his or her thesis exhibition.